 Beginning in Fiscal 2019, we began executing on a multi-year business transformation initiative.
 This initiative is designed to improve long-term operational performance by, among other things, reducing costs and improving efficiency in the areas of sales and marketing, supply and logistics, operations, purchasing, and administration.
 In addition, this business transformation initiative also focuses on enhancing the customer experience through, among other things, enhanced sales and marketing initiatives and an improved digital customer experience.
-During the three months ended December 31, 2020, we incurred \$12 of costs principally comprising consulting, advisory, and employee-related costs.
+During the three and six months ended March 31, 2021, we incurred \$14 and \$26 of costs, respectively, principally comprising consulting, advisory, and employee-related costs.
 These costs are reflected in "Operating and administrative expenses" on the Condensed Consolidated Statements of Operations.
 This previously announced business transformation initiative is substantially complete.